brucewsinc/rocketbar/rocketbar/readme.txt

 == Screenshots ==

 1. The RocketBar administration panel
+1. The RocketBar's default links
-1. The RocketBar within the Dashboard
+1. Example use of The RocketBar

 == Changelog ==